hroncok/cython-workshop/knapsack/README.rst

 Annotate your Cython code and see what's yellow::

-   cython --annotate knapsack/csolver.pyx # see knapsack/csolver.html
+   cython3 --annotate knapsack/csolver.pyx # see knapsack/csolver.html

 Once you gather some data, you can plot the time results as follows::